 - Keep an unapologetic attitude in cooking

-Child always had an unregretful attitude towards cooking.
+Child always had an unregretful attitude toward cooking.
 She wasn’t afraid of making mistakes even after becoming a television personality.
 Child believed that you learn new things from every single mistake you make in the kitchen and life as well.
 And, that could be why she said “The only real stumbling block is the fear of failure.
 In cooking, you’ve got to have a what-the-hell attitude”.

 - Don’t be afraid of butter